obinnameso/crypto-news-sentiment-classification/README.md

 nltk.download(['punkt', 'stopwords'])

-3. Install the project dependencies including pandas, numpy, matplotlib, and scikit-learn using the following command: <br> pip install -U matplotlib numpy pandas scikit-learn
+3. Install the project dependencies including pandas, numpy, matplotlib, and scikit-learn using the following command: <br> pip install -U matplotlib numpy pandas scikit-learn <br>

 ## Result
 Having done a thorough EDA on the dataset, we visualized the amount of data we had on the given sentiments as shown in the chart below: <br>